yellowbean/AbsBox/docs/source/analytics.rst

 Issue Bonds (Master Trust & Warehousing)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. list-table:: bond financing type
+   :header-rows: 1

+   * - Financing type
+     - Use case
+   * - ``fundingPlan(bond group)``
+     - insert new bonds to bond group
+   * - ``dynamic fundingPlan``
+     - insert new bonds to bond group,but with a optional condition and optional balance/rate
+   * - ``fundingPlan(single bond)``
+     - change balance size of existing bond with optional condition

 .. versionadded:: 0.28.9

 In the `Master Trust` or `Warehousing Funding` structure, the deal shall able to raise extra funds and create a new liability.